RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: ipset Netfilter support + userspace tool to create ipset lists.
    - CHANGED: Router's hostname is now set all the time, regardless of telnet/ssh states (and including in AP mode)
-   - CHANGED: Added device name field on the LAN page, so AP mode users can also set it.
+   - CHANGED: Added device name field on the LAN page, since it's now relevant to the router's hostname (not just SMB).
+Left it on the SMB page as well, for those used to see it there.
    - CHANGED: Router will supply its device name when requesting an IP while in AP mode.
    - CHANGED: Various webui lists were increased from 32 to 128 entries allowed.